 4-H members are developing caring relationships, learning leadership and life skills, and providing service to others and their communities.
 The skills learned through 4-H help young people become competent, caring, and contributing citizens.
 The white symbolizes purity.
 The green represents nature's most common color and is emblematic of youth, life, and growth.

-The 4-H Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, and swine in their 4-H projects.
+The 4-H and FFA Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, and swine in their 4-H projects.
 Youth learn about selection, care, and feeding of livestock, animal health, and importance of good record keeping.
 Emphasis for these projects continues to be focused on life skill development.

 This agriculture program offers competitions such as livestock judging and stockmen's contests as well as livestock shows at the county, district, and state levels.

 4-H members pledge to build a better community, country, and world.The mission of 4-H is to assist youth, and adults working with those youth, to gain additional knowledge, life skills, and attitudes that will further their development as self-directing, contributing, and productive members of society.

 10220 James Monroe Hwy, Culpeper, Virginia 22701, United States